Drysuit Repair and Care

 Take the time to rinse the gaskets with cold water after each use, and towel dry them.
 Care should also be taken in the application of sunscreens that can damage the seals.
 When using sunscreen, washing seals with cold water after use is very important.

 Caution: New drysuit gaskets may not be comfortable initially but will stretch over time.
 We recommend stretching new gaskets, overnight or longer, around something slightly larger than the gasket opening.
 Trimming the gaskets is not recommended and may cause gasket failure.

-To increase the life of your drysuit zippers, use McNett Zip Care and McNett Zip Tech to clean and lubricate your zippers.
+To increase the life of your drysuit zippers, use Gear Aid Zipper Cleaner and Lubricant and Gear Aid Zipper Lubricant Stick to clean and lubricate your zippers.
 When storing your drysuit leave zippers (including relief zippers) open to prevent them from taking on a compression set.